 The Peua Thai government, which Yingluck heads, came to office amid speculation that it might try to amend or relax the lèse-majesté laws.
 Such changes would be in keeping with demands from some supporters of the party, which is linked to the redshirt protest movement that occupied various locations in downtown Bangkok in 2010.

 To understand the government’s apparent reluctance to modernize Thailand’s laws, some quick background is instructive.
 After royalist protests in 2006, Yingluck’s brother Thaksin was ousted as prime minister by a military putsch.
-Despite Thaksin’s proxy party winning a subsequent election in 2007 (as it did earlier in 2011, putting Yingluck in office), more royalist protests ensued, culminating in what was effectively a judicial coup in December 2008, allowing the royalist-linked Democrat Party assume office without winning an election.
+Despite Thaksin’s proxy party winning a subsequent election in 2007, more royalist protests ensued, culminating in what was effectively a judicial coup in December 2008, allowing the royalist-linked Democrat Party assume office without winning an election.

 Royalists alleged that Thaksin, a populist who remains the only Thai premier to win successive elections – was fostering a cult of personality and setting himself up as a rival to the king for the affection of ordinary Thais.
 Thaksin is now in exile – or a fugitive in many eyes – after fleeing Thailand in 2008 due to corruption charges he regards as trumped-up and politicised.